 Nominated by The Family Voyage

-Visiting Great Sand Dunes National Park is an utterly surreal experience.
-A vast landscape of sand dunes several hundred feet high is the last thingyou’d expect to see in Colorado, but there they are, nestled between thesoaring peaks of the Sangre de Cristo Mountains.
+Visiting Great Sand Dunes National Park is an utterly surreal experience and is one of the best Colorado National Parks in my opinion.
+A vast landscape of sand dunes several hundred feet high is the last thingyou’d expect to see in Colorado, but there they are, nestled between thesoaring peaks of the Sangre de Cristfo Mountains.
 The dunes are quite asight to simply behold, but one of the most exciting (and unique)activities to do at the park is renting a sandboard to slide down them.
 It’s a messy experience – expect to get sand in your clothes, hair, and inside your ears – but the mess is worth it for the experience, and it’s definitely not something you’ll find at any other national park.

 Sandboards are available from Kristi Mountain Sports in Alamosa, Sand Dunes Swimming Pool and Recreation in Hooper, and the Oasis Store near thepark entrance.
 These boards are specially designed for use on sand, sodon’t attempt to surf with a saucer sled or anything else made for snow –they won’t slide on the rough sand.
 The best time to sandboard in the park is in the spring and early fall, when the temperatures hover around a pleasant 60-70 degrees.
 It’s also best to go in the morning or evening to avoid the mid-day sun, which can heat the sand up to over 150 degrees.